Thompson submachine gun: Collector interest

 Because of their quality and craftsmanship, as well as their gangster-era and WWII connections, Thompsons are sought as collector's items.
 There were fewer than 40 pre-production prototypes.
-The Colt Patent Fire Arms Manufacturing Company in Hartford, Connecticut was contracted by the Auto-Ordnance Corporation to manufacture the initial mass production of 15,000 Thompson Submachine Guns in 1920.
-An original Colt Model 1921 A or AC, Model 1927 A or AC, Model 1928 Navy A or AC, properly registered in working condition with original components can easily fetch from US$25,000 to $45,000+ depending on condition and accessories.
+The Colt Patent Fire Arms Manufacturing Company in Hartford, Connecticut, was contracted by the Auto-Ordnance Corporation to manufacture the initial mass production of 15,000 Thompson Submachine Guns in 1920.
 For WWII, approximately 1,700,000 Thompson Submachine Guns were produced by Auto-Ordnance and Savage Arms, with 1,387,134 being the simplified World War II M1 and M1A1 variants (without the Blish lock and oiling system).

-A Model 1921A believed to have been owned by Bonnie and Clyde, but without historical documentation to substantiate this provenance, sold at auction on January 21, 2012, in Kansas City for $130,000.
+A Model 1921A believed to have been owned by Bonnie and Clyde, but without historical documentation to substantiate this provenance, sold at auction on 21 January 2012, in Kansas City for $130,000.

+As of 2024, original Colt Model 1921 A or AC, Model 1927 A or AC, and Model 1928 Navy A or AC machine guns have sold for $25,000 to $45,000+.